ava/use-http/README.md

     // by attempting to extract it via these body interface
     // methods, one by one in this order
     responseType: ['json', 'text', 'blob', 'formData', 'arrayBuffer'],
+    // by default this is true, but if set to false
+    // then we default to the responseType array of trying 'json' first, then 'text', etc.
+    responseTypeGuessing: true,
     // ALSO, maybe there's a way to guess the proper `body interface method` for the correct response content-type.
     // here's a stackoverflow with someone who's tried: https://bit.ly/2X8iaVG